ajoyfuljester/habit-keeper/README.md

 THIS WILL BE PROBABLY BE A CONFLICT BECAUSE GITHUB WILL NOT LET ME LOGIN IN THE GIT CLI!!!!!!!!!!!!!!!!!!!

 # TODO
+- add borders/alternating colors to days
+- add more colors
+- clean up this list
 - create a release
 - FOCUS ON MAKING IT USABLE and then improve
 - ADD LABELS FOR THE DAYS!!!!!!!